anitalakhadze/anitalakhadze/README.md

 - What is software entropy?
 - Should I squash my Git commits?
 - Why is OpenFeign so much nicer than WebClient?
-- How to write a proper custom validator in Spring Boot?
+- How🤸🏻‍♀️to write a proper custom validator in Spring Boot?

 ... then you'll probably find something useful there.